ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 Crafting Cost: (Original scrap cost) * (3 * amount of sizes above medium)
 Requirements: N/A
 Description:
-You size up the invention you apply this augmentation to, doubling it's size for every time you apply this augment up to a maximum limit of 4 times.
+You size up the invention you apply this modification to, doubling it's size for every time you apply this mod up to a maximum limit of 4 times.
 This has the same effects on damage die calculations that body size does on other types of items.
-Creatures of the size matching the augmented one are capable of using your inventions that have been sized up with ease.
+Creatures of the size matching the modified one are capable of using your inventions that have been sized up with ease.
 ```

 ```